rune-rs/rune/book/src/vectors.md

 # Vectors

 A vector is a native data structure of Rune which is a dynamic list of values.
-A vector isn't typed, and can store *any* rune values.
+A vector isn't typed, and can store *any* Rune values.

 ```rune
 {{#include ../../scripts/book/vectors/vectors.rn}}